SabrinaPau/01_Getting-started/github_cheatsheet.md

 ##### create a clone of a github repo on your local machine
-    git clone <ssh url looking like that: https://github.com/userexample/example.git>
+    git clone <ssh url looking like that: git@github.com:userexample/example.git>
 ##### show status of the local version of repository(main, branch)
     git status
-##### stage new file (all files with  '*') from your local version, so it can be synchronized with the github version of the repository
+##### stage new file from your local version, so it can be synchronized with the github version of the repository
     git add filename.py
 ##### prepare the added files to be synchronized with a message explaininng the work
     git commit -m "commit message"